Meeting with the dietitian?

 What diet changes should patients expect leading up to surgery and after surgery?

-- Two weeks prior to surgery, patients start a meal plan of 600-800 calories per day.
-The goal of this low calorie meal plan is to facilitate the breakdown of fat without causing muscle loss.
+- In the two weeks before surgery, patients should start a meal plan of 800 – 1000 calories per day to facilitate the breakdown of fat without causing muscle loss.
+Protein supplements are important to ensure the patient is still getting adequate protein.

 What is the difference between a clear liquid diet and a full liquid diet?

-- Clear liquids, you can see through.
-Full liquids, you cannot see through and are milky in appearance.
+- Clear liquids are transparent or you can see through it.
+Full liquids are opaque or you cannot see through it.

 What do patients with high blood pressure or diabetes need to know about diet after weight loss surgery?